Educating the Future of the Australian Space Industry

 Junior Space Design Competition (JSDC): $50 per registered team where every team is judged.
 School License Model also available.

-Space Design Workshop (SDW): Introductory pricing for SDW will be $1200 per event.
+Space Design Workshop (SDW): Introductory pricing for SDW is $10 per student.
 This includes materials and an SDCA Consultant to help facilitate.
 School License Model also available.